 - 461 Sherrill Center

-Jason Wingert, Ph.D., P.T., is an associate professor of Health and Wellness at the University of North Carolina Asheville.
-He received his master's degree in physical therapy from the University of Missouri-Columbia and his doctorate in Movement Science from Washington University in St. Louis.
+Jason Wingert, Ph.D., P.T., is a professor of Health and Wellness at the University of North Carolina Asheville.
+He received his master's degree in physical therapy from the University of Missouri-Columbia and his PhD in Movement Science and post-doctoral training in Neuroscience at Washington University in St. Louis.
 Dr. Wingert worked as a pediatric physical therapist before earning his doctorate.
 His clinical experiences fueled his research, which quantified sensory deficits in young people with cerebral palsy and related those sensory changes to specific central nervous system abnormalities using functional magnetic resonance imaging (fMRI).
-In 2008, Dr. Wingert was awarded the Young Investigator award by the Child Neurology Society.
-In addition to his work on cerebral palsy, he is now expanding his earlier research by investigating the role that age-related somatosensory changes play in increasing fall risk across the lifespan.
-Dr. Wingert is also Director of the UNC Asheville Balance Laboratory, where he and his team recently completed a large clinical research study on balance, proprioception, and aging.
-He regularly teaches Functional Anatomy, Human Physiology, and Pathophysiology of Chronic Conditions.
-The latter course is part of a multidisciplinary cluster of courses called Food for Thought, which investigates different aspects of food, food systems, and food culture.
-Jason also loves playing the upright bass and gardening.
+Dr. Wingert has received several awards for his teaching and research, including the UNC Asheville award for excellence in teaching in the social sciences and the Young Investigator award from the Child Neurology Society for his research.
+Dr. Wingert also directs UNC Asheville's Sensorimotor Laboratory, where he and his team recently completed a large clinical research study on balance, proprioception, and aging.
+Most recently, Dr. Wingert has been investigating the cognitive factors underlying the challenges to learning about evolution.

 - Ph.D. in Movement Science from Washington University in St. Louis with an emphasis on neuroscience of sensorimotor systems